Alessandro Di Battista: Political activity

 In 2008, Di Battista was a candidate with the list of Friends of Beppe Grillo to the municipal authorities of Rome.
 Later on he joined the 5 Star Movement and became a spokesman for Lazio.
 Later in December 2012 he became a candidate for the parliamentarians of the 5 Star Movement, but did not win.
 The following year in 2013, he won the race for deputy of the 5 Star Movement.
 From 7 May 2013 to July 2015 he was vice president of the commission for Foreign and Community Affairs.

 On 7 August 2016, with the coast to coast Constitution, he went on a motorcycle tour to promote the "No" to the referendum on the Renzi-Boschi constitutional reform.
 On 20 November 2017 he announced that he will not stand for re-election to the next parliamentary elections of 2018, but will remain in the 5 Star Movement.
 Battista accused Silvio Berlusconi of having ties with the Italian Mafia, leading to a corrupt system while he was in power, stating he has only made it more powerful.
 He expressed approval for Donald Trump's foreign policy, stating that he did better than the "coup organizer" Obama.

 Nicknamed "the Five Star Che Guevara", he was one of the leaders of the most radical wing of the movement.
 He is considered an anti-capitalist and anti-imperialist, even if he considers outdated the ideological categories of the twentieth century.
 He cites inspirational figures such as Antonio Gramsci, Pier Paolo Pasolini and Eduardo Galeano.
 In 2020 he accused John Elkann and Fiat of owning 15 newspapers and having privileges like a Royal family.

 After the 5 Star Movement decided to support and be part of the Draghi government, Di Battista announced in a video that he would abandon the movement.

 He also declared that the Draghi Cabinet had been a work of Gianni Letta and he will not found another political party nor lead the set of deputies expelled out of 5 Star Movement.
 In May 2021 he opened his blog without a political party.

+In 2023 he founded the association "Schierarsi" (To take side).